 Please gather the following information as you prepare to apply for GiveCamp.
-You will need to submit all the required documentation at once as our application does not have the capability to save your progress.

 - Organization name and address